Central African Republic

-The Central African Republic mainly consists of Sudano-Guinean savanna, but the country also includes a Sahelo-Sudanian zone in the north and an equatorial forest zone in the south.
-Two-thirds of the country is within the Ubangi River basin (which flows into the Congo), while the remaining third lies in the basin of the Chari, which flows into Lake Chad.
+The CAR mainly consists of Sudano-Guinean savanna, but also includes a Sahelo-Sudanian zone in the north and an equatorial forest zone in the south.
+Two-thirds of the country is within the basin of the Ubangi River (a tributary of the Congo River), while the remaining third lies in the basin of the Chari River, which flows into Lake Chad.

-What is today the Central African Republic has been inhabited since at least 8000 BCE.
-The country's borders were established by France, which began annexing portions to the French Congo in the late 19th century and in 1903 established the separate colony of Ubangi-Shari, part of French Equatorial Africa.
-After gaining independence from France in 1960, the Central African Republic was ruled by a series of autocratic leaders, including under Jean-Bedel Bokassa who changed the country's name to the Central African Empire and ruled as a monarch from 1976 to 1979.
-The Central African Republic Bush War began in 2004 and, despite a peace treaty in 2007 and another in 2011, civil war resumed in 2012.
-The civil war perpetuated the country's poor human rights record: it was characterized by widespread and increasing abuses by various participating armed groups.
+The region has been inhabited since at least 8000 BCE.
+The borders were established by France, which began annexing portions to the French Congo in the late 19th century and in 1903 established the separate colony of Ubangi-Shari, part of French Equatorial Africa.
+After gaining independence from France in 1960, the CAR was ruled by a series of autocratic leaders, including Jean-Bédel Bokassa who changed the country's name to the Central African Empire and ruled as a monarch from 1976 to 1979.
+The Central African Bush War began in 2004 and, despite a peace treaty in 2007 and another in 2011, civil war resumed in 2012.
+The civil war perpetuated the country's poor human rights record, characterized by widespread and increasing abuses by various participating armed groups.

-Despite the country's vast amounts of natural resources, such as uranium reserves, crude oil, gold, diamonds, cobalt, lumber, and hydropower, as well as significant quantities of arable land, the Central African Republic is among the ten poorest countries in the world, with the lowest GDP per capita at purchasing power parity in the world as of 2017.
-As of 2023, according to the Human Development Index (HDI), the country had the third-lowest level of human development, ranking 191 out of 193 countries.
-The country had the second lowest inequality-adjusted Human Development Index (IHDI), ranking 164th out of 165 countries.
-The Central African Republic is also estimated to be the unhealthiest country as well as the worst country to be in for young people.
-The Central African Republic is a member of the United Nations, the African Union, the Economic Community of Central African States, the Organisation internationale de la Francophonie and the Non-Aligned Movement.
+Despite the vast amounts of natural resources, such as uranium reserves, crude oil, gold, diamonds, cobalt, lumber, and hydropower, as well as significant quantities of arable land, the CAR is among the ten poorest countries in the world, with the lowest GDP per capita at purchasing power parity (PPP) in the world as of 2017.
+As of 2023, according to the Human Development Index, the country had the third-lowest level of human development, ranking 191 out of 193 countries.
+The country had the second-lowest inequality-adjusted Human Development Index, ranking 164th out of 165 countries.
+It has been ranked as the unhealthiest country and the worst country for young people.
+The CAR is a member of the United Nations, the African Union, the Economic Community of Central African States, the Organisation internationale de la Francophonie and the Non-Aligned Movement.

 Etymology

-The name of the Central African Republic is derived from the country's geographical location in the central region of Africa and its republican form of government.
+The name is derived from the country's geographical location in Central Africa and its republican form of government.
 From 1976 to 1979, the country was known as the Central African Empire.

-During the colonial era, the country's name was Ubangi-Shari (Oubangui-Chari), a name derived from two major rivers and Central African waterways – Ubangi and Chari.
-Barthélemy Boganda, the country's first prime minister, favored the name "Central African Republic" over Ubangi-Shari, reportedly because he envisioned a larger union of countries in Central Africa.
+During the colonial era, the country's name was Ubangi-Shari (Oubangui-Chari), a name derived from two major rivers, the Ubangi and the Chari.
+Barthélemy Boganda, the first prime minister, favored the name "Central African Republic" over Ubangi-Shari, reportedly because he envisioned a larger union of countries in Central Africa.